Fairey Gannet: Further development

 The development of several variants of the Gannet started relatively early.
 On 16 August 1954, the first Gannet T.2, a dedicated trainer variant made its initial flight; it was furnished with dual controls in the forward cockpits, with a retractable periscope for the second cockpit, while the radar apparatus and scanner equipment were deleted.
 Production of the Gannet was shared between Fairey's factories at Hayes, Middlesex and Heaton Chapel, Stockport / Manchester (Ringway) Airport.
 During 1954, production commenced at Heaton Chapel, the first aircraft from this production line flew on 5 October of that year.
 That same month, tropical trials were conducted in Khartoum.

 During the late 1950s, an improved ASW model, the Gannet AS.4, and its T.5 trainer equivalent were developed.
 The improvements included the fitting of an up-rated Double Mamba engine.
-Several were refurbished with new electronics and radar, thus were re-designated Gannet AS.6.
+Several were refurbished with new electronics and radar; these were re-designated Gannet AS.6.

 During 1958, the Gannet was selected to replace the Douglas Skyraider in the airborne early warning and control (AEW) role.
-In order to accommodate the systems required for this new mission, the Gannet underwent a significant redesign that saw a new version of the Double Mamba installed, new radome mounted under the aircraft, the tailfin increased in area, the undercarriage lengthened and the weapons bay removed.
+In order to accommodate the systems required for this new mission, the Gannet underwent a significant redesign that saw a new version of the Double Mamba installed, a new radome mounted under the aircraft, the tailfin increased in area, the undercarriage lengthened and the weapons bay removed.
 A total of 44 aircraft (plus a single prototype) of the AEW.3 version were produced.